peter88213/nvhelp-en/source/section_menu.rst

 - The new section has an auto-generated title.
 You can change it in the right pane.

-Properties of a new section
+Properties of a new section:
    -  *Normal* type
    -  *Outline* completion status
    -  No viewpoint character assigned